wireless-broadband-alliance/wba-openroaming-portal/README.md

-# 🌐︎ OpenRoaming Provisioning Portal
+# 🌐︎ FreeOpenRoaming Provisioning Portal

 Welcome to the OpenRoaming Provisioning Portal - Your One-Stop Solution for Automated Device Authentication on Wireless Networks! 🚀